 The sample XML describes each of the samples used in your submission.
 A sample generally corresponds to a participant.
 Whilst the mandatory fields are minimal we highly recommend to describe the sample in as much detail as possible.

 XML schema: JGA.sample.xsd

 The experiment XML is used to describe each unique set of experimental setup details.
 This includes the library preparation details, sequencing and microarray platforms.
 The experiment XML can represent both sequencing and array experiments.

 XML schema: JGA.experiment.xsd

 The data XML describes the data files and their relationship with the experiments.
 The data XML serves as a file container.

 XML schema: JGA.data.xsd

 The Analysis XML can be used to submit analyzed and summarized data to JGA.
 Sample phenotype files can also be submitted.
 Variation data can be submitted as VCF files.
 Only one VCF file can be submitted in each analysis and the samples used within the VCF files must be associated with JGA Samples.
 Optimally the VCF file would be associated with an INSDC reference assembly and sequences either by using accessions or by using commonly used labels.

 XML schema: JGA.analysis.xsd

 The dataset XML describes the data files, defined by the Data XML and Analysis XML, that make up the dataset and links the collection of data files to a specified Policy (Data Access Agreement).
-Submitters do not need to create data set when single policy is associated with all data files.
-Please consider the number of datasets that your submission consists of, for example, a case control study is likely to consist of at least two datasets.
+When a Study contains datasets with different policies, separate Datasets need to be created.

 In general, policy is determined by informed consent with participants.